An Industrial Start

 With the massive proliferation of the automobile during the 1920s, streetcars were no longer necessary and the plant closed.
 The building became home to a barrel reconditioning plant and later a warehouse.
 Over time, the Powerhouse was abandoned and sat deteriorating until Jacobs Entertainment, Inc. purchased and renovated the building in the 1980’s.
 Today the FirstEnergy Powerhouse is on the list of National Register of Historic Buildings.

 The restored FirstEnergy building and its industrial architecture bestow an impressive loft-like appeal with three unique rooms with spectacular views.
-The urban ambiance, high ceilings, exposed brick and waterfront views have established the building as one of Cleveland’s premiere event venues.
+The urban ambiance, high ceilings, exposed brick and waterfront views have established the building as one of Cleveland’s premier event venues.

 Jacobs Entertainment, Inc.